 When I was in my early twenties, I worked at a store with a lady named Gloria who was in her mid-sixties.
-When my parents were in town one weekend, my dad came by the store to say hi.
+My parents were in town one weekend, and my dad came by the store to say hi.

 When I introduced Gloria to my dad, he took off his hat, shook her hand, and said: “Nice to meet you, ma’am.”

 Having watched my dad interact with others my whole life, I didn’t think too much of it.
 But after my dad left, Gloria gushed about what a true gentleman he was.

 Gloria’s reaction made me realize the way my dad interacted with her was probably becoming more of the exception rather than the rule.

 This post likely contains affiliate links.
 Please see our disclosure for more info.